arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 Collections that are sharded like another collection via the `distributeShardsLike` property use the `replicationFactor`, `numberOfShards`, and `shardingStrategy` properties of the prototype collection.
-You can independently set a `writeConcern`, but this property couldn't be changed after the collection creation if `distributeShardsLike` was used.
-Now, you can adjust the `writeConcern` later on.
+In previous versions, the `writeConcern` property of the prototype collection was used as well.
+Now, you can independently set a `writeConcern` when creating a collection with `distributeShardsLike`.
-It still defaults to the `writeConcern` of the prototype collection if you don't specify it explicitly.
+The property defaults to the `writeConcern` of the prototype collection if you don't specify it explicitly.
+You can adjust the `writeConcern` later on in either case.

 ### Privilege changes